-- Attend regularly, be punctual for school and lessons, ready to begin on time. - Conduct themselves in an orderly manner in and around the school take care of any other school property - Have a positive attitude towards their learning. - Be self motivated and therefore working towards taking responsibility for their own learning - Be prepared to work co-operatively with, and listen to views and opinions of, other children in the school. - Be organised!
-Have the necessary daily equipment to hand which is labelled or named. (e.g. Writing instruments, PE Kit.) - Eat healthily every day - Take and enjoy exercise every week - Get a full night's sleep every night - Take school letters home promptly. - Read each night for a minimum of 15minutes - Bring their homework back to school on time.
+- Attend regularly (95%+), be punctual for school (before 8.45am) and lessons, ready to begin on time. - Conduct themselves in an orderly manner in and around the school take care of any school property - Have a positive attitude towards their learning. - Be self motivated and therefore working towards taking responsibility for their own learning - Be prepared to work co-operatively with, and listen to views and opinions of, other children in the school. - Be organised!
+Have the necessary daily equipment to hand which is labelled or named. (e.g. Writing instruments, PE Kit.) - Eat healthily every day - Take and enjoy exercise every week - Get a full night's sleep every night (at least 7-8 hours) - Take school letters home promptly. - Read each night for a minimum of 15minutes - Bring their homework back to school on time.